 As Melody passed from this world we were left with the sadness, but also the knowledge that her suffering was over, and that she ran her race to receive her prize from the welcoming arms of Jesus.
 This beautiful dear sister in the Lord passed on the night of June 9 in Springhill, Nova Scotia.
 I am a pastor here in the town of Amherst and so grateful for this experience.
 Thank you for this opportunity to share with you His grace and comfort.

 Have you witnessed the difference palliative care made for a loved one?
 If you have an experience that you’d be willing to share on the EFC’s platform, email us to tell us about it.
-To say thank you, we’ll give you a free one-year subscription to Faith Today, Canada’s Christian magazine.
-The current issue has a feature story on palliative care.
+To say thank you, we’ll give you a free one-year subscription to Faith Today, Canada’s Christian magazine, where subscribers can read stories like this recent feature on palliative care.